 Times of school sessions:

 Teachers are in classrooms to receive pupils from 8.45 am.
-For safety reasons we ask that pupils do not arrive at school before this time.
+The Key Stage 2 playground is open from 8.40am, to allow families to gather on site prior to gates and doors being opened at 8.45am.
 We encourage children to say goodbye to their parents in the playground and to come into school independently as they would after a break time.

 Lunchtime & Snacks